unicode-org/message-format-wg/spec/syntax.md

 function names (prefixed with `:`), markup names (prefixed with `+` or `-`), as well as option names.
-A name cannot start with an ASCII digit and certain basic combining characters.
+A name MUST NOT start with an ASCII digit and certain basic combining characters.
 Otherwise, the set of characters allowed in names is large.

 The _nmtoken_ token doesn't have _name_'s restriction on the first character